eroc123/obsidian-notes/Computer Science/5 - System Software/Integrated Development Environment (IDE).md

 - **Report window**: Outputs the contents of variables and data structures
 - **Context sensitive prompt**: Displays predictions of the code being entered
 - **Prettyprint and other presentation methods:** Prettyprint applies text formatting conventions to lines of code, for example, assigning python variables one colour and functions a different colour.
-	- Also allows for code intending in a
+	- Also allows for code intending to allow easier readability
+	- Allows for code blocks to be collapsed (hidden) for easier readability.